yacchin1205/naoqi-sdk-docker/README.md

 # How to use

-The qibuild worktree is configured at the /root, you can build by the following...
+The qibuild worktree is configured at the /root, you can build NAOqi sources by the following...

 ```
 $ docker run -v /vagrant/examples/audiovideocapture/:/root/examples/ -it yacchin1205/pepper-buildenv